-Two public pay telephones are available in the following locations: the corridor near the Main Office; in the Field House lobby.
+One public pay telephone is available in the corridor near the Main Office.
 Students should carry the proper change for telephone use.
-If necessary, students may be permitted to use the telephone in the Main office.
+If necessary, students may be permitted to use the telephone in the Main Office.

 TEXTBOOKS/LIBRARY BOOKS

 Increasing costs make it especially important that students take proper care of books issued to them.
 Covers are encouraged for text-books.
 Fines are imposed for lost or damaged texts or library books.